PO Box 9021, Wilmington, DE 19809, USA

 Didelphis virginiana

-ARMADILLOS (in the Magorder Xenarthra (formerly Edentata) (now in the Order Cingulata)
+in the Superorder Xenarthra (formerly Edentata) (now in the Order Cingulata)

 ("Edentates" means "those without teeth".
 However, this term is more appropriate for the xenarthrans that truly are toothless, the Old World pangolins.)